-Freelance.
-It seems that word is on everyone’s mouth these days.
+Freelance, it seems that word is on everyone’s mouth these days.
 Around 57 million Americans are self-employed, and 38% of them identify as freelancers.
-I don’t know if you’ve heard, but it seems like remote work is also on the rise these days.
+I don’t know if you’ve heard, but it seems like remote work is also on the uptick.
 If anything, that trend looks like it’s going to be increasing.
 It seems the age of office drones is close to its conclusion.
 If you’re one of those gifted souls that has a gift for drawing, have you considered becoming a freelance illustrator?

 Being a freelance illustrator also comes with a significant amount of perks over being an office worker.
 But yes, we’ll get to drawing in sandy beaches (don’t let water get to your Wacom!) and misty mountains in a bit.
 As much as freelancing can be a dream when it comes to mixing work and pleasure, it also requires work.
 Work, responsibility, time management, and plenty of hustle.
 Oh, yes, the hustle never ends.